12 Hour Allergy Relief Side Effects

 14. Feindkoopmans A, Vandervalk PGM, Steijlen PM, Vandekerkhof PCM "Toxic pustuloderma associated with clemastine therapy."
 Clin Exp Dermatol 21 (1996): 293-5

-Not all side effects for 12 Hour Allergy Relief may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of 12 Hour Allergy Relief may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about 12 Hour Allergy Relief (clemastine)